WoltjenLab/MHcut/README.md

 - [pyfaidx](https://pypi.python.org/pypi/pyfaidx) module.
 Install with `pip install pyfaidx` or find alternatives [here](https://pypi.python.org/pypi/pyfaidx).
 - Optional: JellyFish.
 Installation instructions on [the official webpage](http://www.genome.umd.edu/jellyfish.html).

+These dependencies are not particularly "painful" to install but we still built a **Docker container** as an alternative (see [Docker instructions](README-docker.md)).

 ## Preparing the reference genome

 First download and unzip the reference genome, for example: